 DEMRP is a community led infrastructure organisation which promotes the social and economic regeneration of Black Asian Minority Ethnic (BAME) Individuals and families, it’s aims and objectives are to promote and develop education, employment and training opportunities for BAME and hard to reach, disadvantaged low income communities.

 To meet the needs of socially excluded groups, a strategic clearly focused approach is required that is firmly rooted in equality of opportunity and improved access to services and resources.
 DEMRP exists:

 - To assist targeted groups to meet their needs through research and advocacy enable change and improved access to social and economic regeneration activities.
 Its long-term objective is to further develop and improve the capacity of community groups and voluntary organisations.

-- To support BME communities and organisations to provide a better service and improve the capacity of BME organisations to deliver high quality training provision, to build the capacity of BME organisations, to promote social and economic regeneration, attract new funding and to secure training, social, and economic regeneration activities/contracts.
+- To support BAME communities and organisations to provide a better service and improve the capacity of BAME organisations to deliver high quality training provision, to build the capacity of BAME organisations, to promote social and economic regeneration, attract new funding and to secure training, social, and economic regeneration activities/contracts.

 - The Learning for All Community Training & Enterprise Centre (CTEC) is the training arm of the DEMRP and was established in 2002 to provide English language ESOL, ICT and vocational training to people from minority ethnic communities and has since extended its remit to include the wider local community.